8 STRATEGIES FOR BUSINESS LEADERS TO EFFECTIVELY NEGOTIATE

-	- Active Listening: Effective negotiators are attentive listeners.
+- Active Listening: Effective negotiators are attentive listeners says Cynthia Maro of Pittsburgh.
 Pay close attention to the other party’s words, tone, and body language.
 Listening actively demonstrates respect and understanding, helps you gather crucial information, and can provide insights into the other party’s motivations and concerns.

 - Know Your Value and Limits: Understanding your own worth and the value of what you are offering is crucial during negotiations.
 Define your bottom line and be prepared to walk away from a deal that doesn’t meet your objectives.
 At the same time, be flexible enough to explore creative solutions that benefit both parties.